harsimarsingh8/Udacity-Nanodegrees-Free-Courses/README.md

 ### iOS Developer Nanodegree

-Being an iOS Developer is a remarkable occupation, and we’ve designed this Nanodegree program to teach you the skills required to launch your career.
+Being an iOS Developer is a remarkable occupation, and weâ€™ve designed this Nanodegree program to teach you the skills required to launch your career.

-For those with previous object-oriented programming experience, you’ll learn Swift and build a multitude of portfolio-worthy iOS apps to demonstrate your expertise as an iOS Developer.
+For those with previous object-oriented programming experience, youâ€™ll learn Swift and build a multitude of portfolio-worthy iOS apps to demonstrate your expertise as an iOS Developer.